David Mead (rugby league)

-Mead previously played for the Gold Coast Titans and the Broncos in the National Rugby League, and the Catalans Dragons in the Super League.
+Mead previously played for the Gold Coast Titans and the Broncos in the NRL, and the Catalans Dragons in the Super League.
 He is a New South Wales Country Origin and World All Stars representative, he represented Papua New Guinea at the 2008, 2013 World Cups and was the PNG Kumuls' captain for the 2017 World Cup.

 Background

 He was born in Port Moresby, Papua New Guinea as David Moore on 4 November 1988, and moved to Australia as a 12-year-old where he attended Kadina High School and Trinity Catholic College in Lismore, New South Wales.

 As a junior rugby league footballer, he played for Lismore Marist Brothers before being signed by the Gold Coast Titans, and playing in their NYC team in 2008.
 He later changed his surname to Mead to honour his aunt's family who had raised him when he moved to Australia.